Culture, Power and Politics is an occasional open seminar and podcast on…culture, power and politics.

 How do I join?

-How do I stay in touch if I don’t want to go to that one (or even if I do), or if I want to know about podcasts and live events?
+How do I stay in touch if I don’t want to attend the next seminar (or even if I do), or if I want to know about podcasts and live events?

 Again, you can join our mailing list HERE